-You will properly start thinking about wine, soccer, big steaks and tango, right?
+You will properly start thinking about wine, soccer, big steaks, and tango, right?
 Or maybe you also recall one or two of the world heritage sights on the Argentine territory; Iguazu Waterfalls, the Perito Moreno Glacier, or maybe Peninsula Valdés?

-However, there are so much more to Argentina!
+However, there is so much more to Argentina!
 And there are things that are less told about the massive country in the very South of the American continent.
 That is the aim of this blog post; to get to know some of the things that nobody else tells you about Argentina.

 As I have already written about there are plenty of things that you don’t normally get to know about the Argentine capital, Buenos Aires.
 So, today let’s take a closer look at things nobody tells you about Argentina!